 Trust me, get the Yirgacheffe.
 If you don’t have a grinder get one, too.
 We didn’t and now we do.
 This one is great, Grind Central, and it can grind the perfect amount for a 12-cup machine.

-44 North Coffee, the movie, is up top but there is one more thing… Too good for grinding and brewing en masse?
+Too good for grinding and brewing en masse?
 Pooh-poohing using a coffeemaker?
-Well, here’s 44 North barista, Anne Bryant, to show you how to slow-drip the perfect cup of coffee:
+Well, in Slow Dripping the Brew, 44 North Coffee barista, Anne Bryant, shows you how to brew the perfect cup of coffee:

 Tech notes: the videos were shot on a Canon C300 using a mix of monopod, tripod, handheld and a 28″ Kessler Stealth Slider (really great – lightweight, tripod mountable, and just enough lateral movement.)